 Why go to Canada for a Master's degree?
 Canada is known for its friendliness, beautiful countryside, and internationally renowned universities.
-Over the last few years, Canada has become very popular for Master's degree and a lot of people are applying for the same.
+Over the last few years, Canada has become the preferred destination for Indian students intending to study abroad- especially for Master's degree.
 The number of international students in Canada in 1995 was about 25000 which grew up to 100,000 in 2011.
 The students come from more than 200 different countries.
 The universities of Canada educate more than 1.5 million students per year.
 Canada is famous for its diversity associated with its programs, history and so on.

 Structure of Master's degree

 Master's degrees are generally called grad programs or simply grad schools.
 They are also called M.A (Masters of Arts), or MSc (Masters of Science).
 The title MA is for arts, humanities, and social science whereas MSc is for life sciences and chemistry.
 Masters are generally 12 months in duration.
 This might include site visits, group work, project, and placements.
 A large portion of the program's credits are dedicated for thesis or consultancy project (depending on the subject area).

 Your application is generally assessed by a central office to ensure that you meet all the entry requirements etc. This again is forwarded to the academy of your choice who assess the suitability of your application according to the program of your choice.

 Visa and immigration In order to study in Canada, you need to have a study permit.
 This serves as your student visa.
 The requirements of a study visa are given below:

 Acceptance letter from the Canadian University for your Master's course.
 Documents supporting your funds like bank statements or award letters which prove that you will be able to bear the cost of your tuition fees, tickets, living expenses.
 Other documents might require you're a clear criminal record and evidence of your good health.
 If you want to know more about this then you should contact the nearby Canadian Consulate Office.